Actively Recruiting

 - Healthy controls with best-corrected visual acuity better than 6/12

-- Healthy controls with normal eye examination
+- Healthy controls with normal eye exams

 - English-speaking healthy controls